IMpcuong/dot/awesome-git/README.md

 >   fetch = +refs/heads/dev:refs/remotes/origin/dev
 > ```
 >
-> -> You can change this to normal behavior with this command:
+> -> You can revert to normal behavior (accept all remote branches) with this command:
 >
 > ```git
 > git config remote.origin.fetch "+refs/heads/*:refs/remotes/origin/*"
 > ```

-- Clone project in the specific port: (NOTE: the square bracket is not needing)
+- Cloning a project using one specific port: (NOTE: the square bracket is no needed at all!)

 ```git
 git clone ssh://git@mydomain.com:[port]/USERNAME/REPO.git